Urban Salt River

 The Rio Salado Audubon Center is a 600-acre park in the Salt River corridor.
 The water for the park is provided from nearby canals and wells on the property.

-Picture of confluence of Gila and Salt Rivers
+Photo of confluence of Gila and Salt Rivers at Base and Meridian Wildlife Area

 The Salt River ends its journey near the Base and Meridian Wildlife Area where it joins the Gila River at South Avondale Boulevard.